 The type of surgery you get depends on the type, size, and location of the tumor.
 Surgeons can usually remove just the insulinoma from the surface of the pancreas.
 Other times, the surgeon may need to remove part of the pancreas connected to the tumor.
 But this is less common.

 You might be able to have laparoscopic surgery to remove an insulinoma.
 In this operation, doctors make several smaller cuts in your body instead of one large one.
 They use special instruments to do the surgery.
 That means you’ll have less pain as you heal, stay fewer days in the hospital, and can return to normal life more quickly.

 Most people won’t need any more treatment after surgery.

 If your doctor thinks surgery won’t work for you, you can try other treatments to manage low blood sugar.
 You might take medicine and eat smaller meals more often throughout the day.

 Cancerous insulinomas are rare, and they need different treatment.
-If your doctor can’t remove the whole tumor, you may need to take other medicine to prevent low blood sugar.
+If your doctor can’t remove the whole tumor, you may need to take medicine to prevent low blood sugar.
 You may also need chemotherapy.
 Depending on the type of tumor you have, another treatment option is getting a radioactive medicine called lutetium Lu 177 dotatate (Lutathera).
-This medicine is given through an IV.
-This drug works by attaching itself to part of the tumor cell, and the radiation from the drug damages the cell.
+You get this medicine through an IV.
+This drug attaches itself to part of the tumor cell, and the radiation from the drug damages the cell.